HasibullahFathi/rock-perer-scissors/README.md

 ### Buttons

-By clicking buttons, players choose weapons against the computer, which the computer chooses randomly generated choice against the player.
+- By clicking buttons, players choose weapons against the computer.
+- The computer chooses randomly generated choice against the player.

 ![Responsice Mockup](/media/buttons-img.png)

 ### Result

-This area displays the outcome of the game, determined by comparing the chosen weapons of both players. the winner, loser and tie are determined acording the game rules.
+This area displays the outcome of the game, determined by comparing the chosen weapons of both players. the winner, loser and tie are determined acording to the game rules.

 ![Responsice Mockup](/media/resul-img.png)